Dugy/bomba/README.md

 * Array is prefixed with size (same type as string), then contains the given number of classes
 * Key-value map is prefixed with size (same type as string) and contains pairs of string keys and values
 * Objects (corresponding to C++ classes) are sequences of values, without keys
-* Optional types and pointers are not supported (yet)
+* Optional types and pointers (that can be null) are preceded by a byte indicating if the value exists and follows or doesn't exist doesn't followop

 ### Clients
 Implementing a better client than `Bomba::SyncNetworkClient` might allow more functionality, but it should be good enough for many use cases.